MCS-90: Endorsement, Form, Filing & More

 In Practice, When Does MCS90 Provide Coverage?

 You must remember that the coverage of MCS 90 doesn’t override the coverage of your commercial auto insurance.
-In this section, we’ll discuss the conditions that trigger MCS 90.
+So what conditions trigger MCS 90.

 The first condition is that your commercial vehicle must have caused an accident while engaged in interstate, intrastate, or foreign commerce while carrying a specific property specified in the provisions of the Motor Carrier Act of 1980.

-Moreover, the court must have released a final judgment of negligence regarding the accident to which you’re liable.
+The second condition; the court must have released a final judgment of negligence regarding the accident to which you’re liable.
 Also, the lawsuit must have been filed by a third party who is a victim.
-This is the second condition.

 The third condition is that your commercial auto insurance must fail to cover the judgments, and you have no other means of taking care of the costs.